 With Klippa DocHorizon, your organization can reduce turnaround times, costs, and human error while safeguarding sensitive data.

-While our AI-based OCR software includes data masking features, we have developed a data masking API to enable integrations with our client’s existing document management, enterprise resource planning (ERP), or electronic health record (EHR) systems.
+While our AI-based OCR software includes data masking capabilities, we have developed several features to enable integrations with our clients’ existing document management systems and to enable them to leverage our technology within their systems, such as:

-Our data masking OCR API is currently made available through a RESTful API, enabling our clients to integrate it into web-based applications.
+- Data Masking API: We have developed a data-masking OCR API to enable our clients to blackline certain fields and pictures from documents.
+Currently, our data-masking OCR API is made available through a RESTful API, enabling our clients to integrate it into web-based applications.
 To help our clients, we provide clear documentation.

-In case one of the data masking approaches is not possible for you, Klippa also offers digital document watermarking as an alternative.
-This way, you can protect the copyright of your documents, enable your clients to share data more securely and reduce security risks while storing sensitive data.
+- Watermarking Documents: If data-masking is not possible, Klippa also offers digital document watermarking as an alternative.
+This way, you can protect the copyright of your documents, enable your clients to share data more securely, and reduce security risks while storing sensitive data.

 Whether you are looking for an end-to-end solution or an API / SDK integration to automate your document processing, Klippa is here to help.
 Fill in the form below for a free demo, or contact our experts to see how Klippa can support you.